turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

   - How will you continue to be motivated to work on this?
 4. Organizing your post-grad time
   - Show us your calendar for the first 2 weeks post-graduation.
 This should include time for working on your Stretch Tech project AND job hunt activities/networking.

+## Rubric

+Passing this project is a requirement for graduation.
+A student must pass **all three** rubric sections to pass this project.
+If a student fails to meet expecations for one or more of the rubric sections, instructors will determine next steps.

+### Work Ethic
+A student passes this section by:
+- Meeting all deadlines for deliverables
+- Communicating proactively and professionally when questions and challenges pop up
+- Demonstrating consistent engagement and effort throughout the project

+## Work Quality
+A student passes this section by:
+- Delivering work that is thoughtful and complete
+- Ensuring that code is well-documented and adheres to best practices
+- Showing clear evidence of understanding of both frontend and backend code
+- Implementing and integrating stretch technologies effectively

+### Presentation
+A student passes this section by:
+- Following all instructions carefully from the Presentation Guidelines section
+- Presenting with clarity and confidence, showcasing a strong understanding of their project
+- Effectively using visual aids to enhance the presentation
+- Reflecting thoughtfully on both challenges and successes encountered during the project
+- Presenting a clear plan for after graduation